 Using a fork, mark the rim of the crust and poke holes in the bottom of the crust.

 If you have pie weights, use them to keep the bottom from rising.
 If not, butter one side of a piece of foil.
 Place the foil butter-side down and fill with beans or rice.

 Bake crust for 12 minutes.

 Mix dry ingredients: cornstarch, cinnamon, ginger, nutmeg, salt.
 Re-hydrate ¾ cup worth of milk powder (If you can’t find powdered milk, double the amount of evaporated milk.).
 Beat the eggs in a large bowl.
+Stir in pumpkin.
 Add sugar and spices.
 Slowly incorporate milk.
 Blend well.

 Preheat oven to 425º.
 Pour filling into baked pie crust.
 Bake for 15 minutes.

 Lower temperature to 350º.
 Bake for 40-50 minutes.
 A knife or toothpick should come out of the filling clean.